bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 Now enter the following command:

-    cd /home/swc/SWC-bootcamp/1-Shell
+    cd /home/swc/{{page.bootcamp_slug}}/shell

-This jumps to `1-Shell`.
+This jumps to `shell`.
 Now go back to the home directory.
 We saw earlier that the command:

-    cd SWC-bootcamp/1-Shell
+    cd {{page.bootcamp_slug}}/shell

-had the same effect - it took us to the `1-Shell` directory.
-But, instead of specifying the full path (`/home/swc/SWC-bootcamp/1-Shell`), we specified a *relative path*.
+had the same effect - it took us to the `shell` directory.
+But, instead of specifying the absolute path (`/home/swc/{{page.bootcamp_slug}}/shell`), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
-A full path always starts with a `/`.
+A absolute path always starts with a `/`.
 A relative path does not.
-You can usually use either a full path or a relative path depending on what is most convenient.
+You can usually use either a absolute path or a relative path depending on what is most convenient.
 If we are in the home directory, it is more convenient to just enter the relative path since it involves less typing.